AndrewEllis93/Print-Tuning-Guide/articles/pressure_advance.md

 # Pressure Advance / Linear Advance

 ---
-This guide will call it "pressure advance", or "PA".

-"Linear advance", or "LA" is the **same thing**.
-- Marlin just calls it by a different name.
-- The only difference is that Marlin's linear advance does not have a smooth time setting.

 **:warning: You should [:page_facing_up:calibrate your extruder](https://docs.vorondesign.com/build/startup/#extruder-calibration-e-steps) first.**
 - :fish:[:page_facing_up:Marlin instructions](https://www.3dmakerengineering.com/blogs/3d-printing/estep-calibration)

-**:warning: You may have to re-tune pressure advance if you enable or disable input shaper.**
+:bulb: This guide will call it "pressure advance", or "PA".

+- "Linear advance", or "LA" is the **same thing**, just Marlin's version of it.

+    - The only difference is that Marlin's linear advance does not have a "smooth time" setting.

 ---
 # Why Pressure Advance is Needed